 Tablier de sapeur

 In addition to pork products, people from Lyon often cook offal from beef.
-For example, “Tablier de sapeur” which literally means a sapper’s apron.
-This is a very famous entrée from Lyon and you can find it in every good “bouchon”, the typical restaurants in the town.
+For example, “Tablier de sapeur” literally means a sapper’s apron.
+This is a very famous entrée from Lyon and you can find it in every good “bouchon”, the typical restaurant in the town.

 There are other types of entrées which are typical of Lyon.
 Salade Lyonnaise is among the most famous dishes in France and you will find it on the menus of many restaurants throughout the country.